-Can oxygen hurt?
+Can oxygen hurt our patients?

 Drug we use most often can cause harm if we give it without good reason